The human link

 A conversation with a stranger can have a positive influence on our well-being.
 So how can design stimulate this social interaction, without invading a person’s privacy?
-Designer Justus Bruns will show his answer to this question at DDW19.
-His project CHAIRWAVE is a row of chairs in the public space.
+Design studio VOUW will show their answer to this question at DDW19.
+Their project CHAIRWAVE is a row of chairs in the public space.
 They are hidden in the wall but fold down when needed.
 However, the following chair can only be unfolded if it is next to a chair with another person seated on it.
 As soon as a person sits down, a light wave runs through the seats.
 So CHAIRWAVE acts as a playful icebreaker, initiating conversations with the people already seated.
 Through this small gesture, CHAIRWAVE stimulates social interaction between strangers.

 Talking to a stranger is easier said than done.
 We are commonly swayed by the bias of our own pre-assumptions about the person next to us, just from looking at their appearance.
 Assuming they are ‘not my type’ or not ‘my kind of person’.
 Another interactive project tries to break down these social walls.
 Bibliotheek Eindhoven shows Human Library.
 As the title suggests, it is a library.
 A traditional library is filled with books.
 They are doors to unknown worlds and stories.
 Not the case here.
 The human library is a collection of interesting people, quirky ones you do not talk to in daily life.
 In an open 1-on-1 conversation they tell you their life story.
 Are you ready to listen?